May 24-26, 2022

-a modern training platform for those charged with the stewardship of our nation’s
+a modern interagency training platform for those charged with the stewardship of our nation’s

 Wilderness and Wild & Scenic Rivers.